thiagos/family-tree/README.md

 Each JSON element is like a "birth certificate", indicating who are the father and mother of a specific person.

 ### getFamilyTree
-Retrieves the family tree for a given Person.
+Retrieves the family tree for a given Person in a JSON format.
 ````
 {
-  "personId": 3
+  "personId": 7
   "familyTreeType": AHNENTAFEL
 }
 ````